Tariq-Mehmood-Malik/Docker/docker-swarm.md

 There are two types of nodes in Docker Swarm:
 ![docker-swarm-mode.webp](images/docker-swarm-mode.webp)
 <br>
-**Manager node:** Carries out and oversees cluster-level duties.
+**Manager node:** Cluster can has multiple manager nodes but only one leader, leader mangaer node carries out and oversees cluster-level duties.
 **Worker node:** Receives and completes the tasks set by the manager node.
 A single manager node can be created but the worker node can not be created without a manager node.
+A manager is also create service task inside him as well.

 ### Different Modes of Docker Swarm